Ducati singles: Cucciolo

-During World War II, Aldo Farinelli, a lawyer from Turin, developed with SIATA a small engine to be mounted on a bicycle, called the Cucciolo ("little puppy") and in 1950 Ducati began producing its own complete 98-pound motorcycle with the same name.
+During World War II, Aldo Farinelli, a lawyer from Turin, developed with the Italian Society of Auto-Aviator Technical Applications (SIATA) a small engine to be mounted on a bicycle, called the Cucciolo ("little puppy"), by 1945.
+The weight of the engine was less than 8 kg.
+In 1950 Ducati began producing its own complete 98-pound motorcycle with the same name.
+The production at Ducati went on until 1958.

 Ducati 65 TS and Cruiser

+The first 4 stroke Single was the Ducati 60.

 The market was moving though, towards bigger motorcycles and Ducati's IRI management felt diversification was the only answer.
 Ducati made an impression at the early 1952 Milan Show, introducing the Ducati 65 TS cycle and the Cruiser, the world's first four-stroke scooter.
 Despite being described as the most interesting new machine at the 1952 show, the Cruiser was not a great success.
 A couple of thousand were made over a two-year period before being withdrawn from production.

 In 1953, management decided to split the operation into two separate entities, Ducati Meccanica SpA, and Ducati Elettronica SpA, under separate management.
 Dr. Giuseppe Montano took over as head of Ducati Meccanica SpA and the old Borgo Panigale factory was modernized, with government assistance.

 By 1954, Ducati Meccanica SpA was producing 120 bikes a day, but cheap cars were entering the markets, and sales for many motorcycle manufacturers would decline.